This post contains affiliate links.

 Mushroom Pâté

-Add butter and oil to a clean saucepan to melt.
+Melt the butter and oil in a clean saucepan.
 Add the garlic, shallot, thyme, and rosemary.
 Heat while stirring until the shallot is translucent and fragrant, about 3 minutes.

 Add sliced mushrooms to the saucepan.
-Cook until they have released their moisture and begin to brown and soften, about 10 minutes.
+Cook until they have released their moisture and brown and soften, about 10 minutes.

 Add the mixture to a food processor, along with the ricotta and salt.
 Process until everything comes together into a smooth paste.
 Chill until ready to assemble.